 5. Ensure that the lens focus is turned fully to the right (i.e. clockwise) so that it is in the "Far" position

-Use mount extensions to reduce the height of the line scan camera if higher
+Use mount extensions to reduce the height of the line scan camera if your ceiling height is higher

 Multiple Line scan cameras for increased range

 You can also use multiple line scan cameras to increase left and right ball path range

 Cameras are connected to a master multi channel LS camera that can link 4 line scan cameras together

 With the new 400 dpi line scan chip and 70 degree wide angle range lens

 Price $ 450.00

 Note: all CX and PX5 systems come with an SX line scan camera